awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-setup.md

    Boto 3 resource APIs are not yet available for AWS Glue\.
 Currently, only the Boto 3 client APIs can be used\.

-   For more information about Boto 3, see [AWS SDK for Python \(Boto 3\) Getting Started](http://boto3.amazonaws.com/v1/documentation/api/latest/index.html)\.
+   For more information about Boto 3, see [AWS SDK for Python \(Boto3\) Getting Started](http://boto3.amazonaws.com/v1/documentation/api/latest/index.html)\.

 You can find Python code examples and utilities for AWS Glue in the [AWS Glue samples repository](https://github.com/awslabs/aws-glue-samples) on the GitHub website\.